sofiasheikh05/Printability_Map_Framework/README.md

 ---

 ## Contributing
 Contributions are welcome!
-If you encounter any issues or have suggestions, please create an issue or submit a pull request on GitHub.
+If you encounter any issues or have suggestions, please email sofiasheikh@tamu.edu

 ---